 ![Verify GMB [Phone]](https://recurpost.com/wp-content/uploads/2020/12/Verify-GMB-through-Phone.png)

-- Double-check your contact number and then select the option saying “Verify by phone”.
+- Confirm your contact number and select “Verify by phone“.

 ![Verify GMB [Email]](https://recurpost.com/wp-content/uploads/2020/12/Verify-GMB-through-Phone-1.png)

-- The verification step will open automatically when you’re already logged in to your Google account.
-If you’re not logged in, sign in to your Google my business account and select the business that you want to verify.
+- The verification step opens automatically when logged in.
+Otherwise, sign in to your Google My Business account and select the business to verify.

-- Ensure that your email address is correct, and then hit the ‘Verify by email’ button.
+- Confirm your email address is correct and click ‘Verify by email‘.

-- Now go to your inbox, open the email received from Google My Business, and press the verification button in your email to verify your listing.
+- Check your inbox, open the Google My Business email, and click the verification button to complete the process.

 4. Verify your Google My Business Listings through Instant Verification